CrayLabs/SmartSim-Zoo/README.md

 # SmartSim Example Zoo

-This repository contains CrayLabs and user contibuted examples of using SmartSim for various simulation and machine learning applications.
+This repository contains CrayLabs and user contributed examples of using SmartSim for various simulation and machine learning applications.

-The CrayLabs team will attempt to keep examples updated with current releases but all user contibuted examples should specify the release they were created with.
+The CrayLabs team will attempt to keep examples updated with current releases but all user contributed examples should specify the release they were created with.

 ### Contibuting Examples

-We welcome any and all contibutions to this repository.
+We welcome any and all contributions to this repository.
 The CrayLabs team will do their best to review in a timely manner.
-We ask that, if you contribute examples, please include a description and all references to code and relavent previous implemenations or open source code that the work is based off of for the benefit of anyone who would like to try out your example.
+We ask that, if you contribute examples, please include a description and all references to code and relevant previous implementations or open source code that the work is based off of for the benefit of anyone who would like to try out your example.

 ## Examples by Paper

 The following examples are implemented based on existing research papers.
-Each example lists the paper, previous works, and links to the implementation (possibly stored within this repository or a seperate repository)
+Each example lists the paper, previous works, and links to the implementation (possibly stored within this repository or a separate repository)

 #### 1. [DeepDriveMD](https://github.com/CrayLabs/smartsim-openmm)

- - Contibuting User: CrayLabs
+ - Contributing User: CrayLabs
  - Tags: OpenMM, CVAE, online inference, unsupervised online learning, PyTorch, ensemble

 This use case highlights many features of SmartSim and SmartRedis and